lukakerr/lightweight-slider/README.md

 ### Usage

-Simply include jQuery and the `slider.min.js` file as below:
+Simply include jQuery and the `slider.min.js` file as below.

+For every image you include in the `.banner` div, you need to have a corresponding `<a href="1"></a>` with the image number.

 ```html
 <!DOCTYPE html>